SBNSoftware/SBNSoftware.github.io/sbn_online_wiki/Running_DAQ_SBND_PDS.md

   * More info about this command in: http://pen.phys.virginia.edu/daq/vme/vme8100_usersmanual.pdf
   * Section 8.4 (page 41)

-### Change to external clock in the V1730
+### Switch to the internal clock in the V1730

 - Ground yourself, unscrew board, take out the board, switch button (red) in the side of the board
 - Program: CAENUpgradeGUI (run in the sbnd-pds* server)
 - Select clock we want to configure.
-The live in Clock in etc/CAEN…: v1730S_vcxo500_ref50_pll_out62_5.rbf
+They live in Clock in etc/CAEN…: v1730S_vcxo500_ref50_pll_out62_5.rbf
 - Select board model: V1730S
 - Change type of link.
 We are using optical links (OPLINK)
 - Pay attention to the link number we want to upgrade